mdn/browser-compat-data/docs/contributing.md

 ## Getting help

-If you need help with this repository or have any questions, contact the MDN team on [chat.mozilla.org#mdn](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or write to us on [Discourse](https://discourse.mozilla-community.org/c/mdn).
+If you need help with this repository or have any questions, first check the [FAQ](./faq.md) to see if your question has been answered.
+If your question is not listed or you still need help, contact the MDN team on [chat.mozilla.org#mdn](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or write to us on [Discourse](https://discourse.mozilla-community.org/c/mdn).